deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/trt_llm_user_guide.md

 * Mistral (since LMI V8 0.26.0)
 * Mixtral (since LMI V8 0.26.0)
 * Qwen (since LMI V8 0.26.0)
-* GPT2/SantaCoder (since LMI V8 0.26.0)
+* GPT2/SantaCoder/StarCoder/GPTBigCode (since LMI V8 0.26.0)
 * Phi2 (since LMI V9 0.27.0)
+* OPT (since LMI V9 0.27.0)
+* Gemma (since LMI V10 0.28.0)

-TRT-LLM LMI v9 0.27.0 containers come with [TRT-LLM 0.8.0](https://github.com/NVIDIA/TensorRT-LLM/releases/tag/v0.8.0).
+TRT-LLM LMI v10 0.28.0 containers come with [TRT-LLM 0.9.0](https://github.com/NVIDIA/TensorRT-LLM/releases/tag/v0.9.0).
-For models that are not listed here and supported by [TRT-LLM](https://github.com/NVIDIA/TensorRT-LLM/tree/v0.8.0?tab=readme-ov-file#models) with [tensorrtllm_backend](https://github.com/triton-inference-server/tensorrtllm_backend), you can use this [tutorial](../tutorials/trtllm_manual_convert_tutorial.md) instead to prepare model manually.
+For models that are not listed here and supported by [TRT-LLM](https://github.com/NVIDIA/TensorRT-LLM/tree/v0.9.0?tab=readme-ov-file#models) with [tensorrtllm_backend](https://github.com/triton-inference-server/tensorrtllm_backend), you can use this [tutorial](../tutorials/trtllm_manual_convert_tutorial.md) instead to prepare model manually.

 We will add more model support in the future versions in our CI.
 Please feel free to [file an issue](https://github.com/deepjavalibrary/djl-serving/issues/new/choose) if you are looking for a specific model support.